 On Black Friday, televisions tend to be really inexpensive because they may not be top-of-the-line, de Grandpre says.
 "You are getting kind of a trade-off," he says.

 Prices for high-end televisions tend to drop in January, leading up to the Super Bowl, de Grandpre says.
-Historically, Dealnews research shows there have also been excellent sales on high-end models during mid-December.
-But that did not happen last year -- the best deals did not appear until January, he says.
+Historically, DealNews research shows there have also been excellent sales on high-end models in mid-December.
+But in years past, sometimes the best deals did not appear until January, he says.

 If you're looking for the centerpiece for your home theater, "I think you want to shop both times," he says.

-It's interesting to note that even with all these deals to be had, they aren't going to be under the Christmas tree.
+It's interesting to note that even with all these deals, televisions likely aren't going to be under the Christmas tree.
 De Grandpre says people tend to buy TVs for themselves, not as gifts.